polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

 ### Synchronize Chain Data

 After successfully installing and verifying the Polkadot binaries, the next step is to sync your node with the blockchain network.
-This is necessary to download and validate the blockchain data, ensuring your node is ready to participate as a validator.
+Synchronization is necessary to download and validate the blockchain data, ensuring your node is ready to participate as a validator.
 Follow these steps to sync your node:

 1. **Start syncing** - start the syncing process by running the following command: